Tips & Strategies

 Rodent-Proofing Your Home

-How to Keep Rodents Out of Your Home
+How to Keep Mice and Other Rodents Out of Your Home

 1. Remove Sources of Food & Water